fmhess/fmh_framebuffer/README.md

 Video and Image Processing Suite (VIP).
 It is capable of flipping its output horizontally or vertically, the combination of which can acheive 180 degree rotation.
-It does not currently support 90 degree rotations.

 It implements enough register level compatibility to be a drop-in replacement for the old Intel (Altera) Frame Reader